-Lumetics LINK™ software was used to separate proteinaceous from the rest of the particulates in MFI generated raw data of a protein sample.
-The abstract can be viewed below and more information can be viewed on PubMed.gov.
+LINK was used to separate proteinaceous from the rest of the particulates in MFI-generated data of a protein sample.
+View the abstract below and get more information on PubMed.gov.

 ABSTRACT: Separation, Characterization and Discriminant Analysis of Subvisible Particles in Biologics Formulations

 AUTHORS: Akhunzada ZS1,2, Hubert M3, Sahin E4, Pratt J5.